 Why does it take losing something for us to realize how lucky we were to have it in the first place?

-When you begin to live life that way, you almost develop a need for it.
-You take it into other areas of your life, and you see the people, places, and things around you with more presence and gratitude.
+When you begin to live a life that way, you almost develop a need for it.
+You take it into other areas of your life, and you see the people, places, and things around you with more PRESENCE and GRATITUDE.

 Maybe by now, you’ve started to realize that you don’t need to go through a big loss to see life this way.
 Those of us who have experienced a life-changing loss, however, can probably connect to this concept more easily.
 In fact, if you’ve gone through a loss, you may have already had moments of this mindset pop into your psyche.